-- After students untangle the knot for the second time in silence, discuss the differences and difficulties they faced between being able to talk and not being able to talk. - What ways did you find to communicate once you weren't allowed to speak? - Discuss the importance of communication in working as a team and relate it back to the Smedley Tornadoes at the beginning of the play and at the end of the play. - walk as a starting point.
+- After students untangle the knot for the second time in silence, discuss the differences and difficulties they faced between being able to talk and not being able to talk. - What ways did you find to communicate once you weren't allowed to speak?

+Discuss the importance of communication in

+working as a team and relate it back to the Smedley Tornadoes at the play.

+Smedley Tornadoes at the beginning of the play and at the end of walk as a starting point.